YetiForceCompany/YetiForceDoc/docs/4-developer-guides/3-system-components/2-query-generator.md

   - QueryGenerator
 ---

-:::tip The fuctionality is available for YetiForce version `3.5` and later
+:::tip The functionality is available for YetiForce version `3.5` and later
 :::

 The QueryGenerator mechanism can be used to list any data from entity type modules.